styler3/nvim-config/README.md

 If you do have config of your own, you probably at least know a little bit about what you're doing, so you can have a read and pick and choose the bits you like.

-The config sets up [oxlint] and [oxfmt].
+The config sets up [prettier] and [eslint].
 If you're using a different linting/formatting stack, you'll need to adjust those bits.

 It also runs a TypeScript language server.
 For it to work, you'll need the appropriate packages installed in your `$PATH`: